-SpaceX violated its launch license during last month’s Starship test flight, prompting FAA to order an investigation
+SpaceX violated its launch license during December’s Starship test flight, prompting the FAA to order an investigation

 “Even if the FAA has cleared all the airspace, there’s still the potential that if they go above the altitude restriction and were to blow up, the detritus that comes down could be outside the parameters of the license,” he said.

-Earlier Monday morning, Musk tweeted that he was “off twitter for a while.”
+Earlier Monday morning, Musk tweeted that he was “Off Twitter for a while.”
 It was not clear if that was related to his tussle with the FAA.